Analyzing LEONARDO FINMEC/ADR (FINMY) & Herman Miller (MLHR)

 |3.00

-Herman Miller has a consensus price target of $43.00, suggesting a potential upside of 32.59%.
-Given Herman Miller’s higher probable upside, analysts clearly believe Herman Miller is more favorable than LEONARDO FINMEC/ADR.
+Herman Miller has a consensus price target of $43.00, suggesting a potential upside of 26.88%.
+Given Herman Miller’s higher possible upside, analysts plainly believe Herman Miller is more favorable than LEONARDO FINMEC/ADR.

 Summary